Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Research Questions

 \section{Research Questions}

-Based on current educational research, we expect that the use of \acrshort{cn} and \acrshort{dcn} can utilize the known advantages of learning with \acrshort{mer} in \acrshort{qist} by constructing deeper understanding of entanglement and complementing the mathematical symbolic Dirac notation by offering new strategies to predict the outcome of quantum gate operations.
-In this study, our objective is to take a first step towards verifying this expectation, by comparing the task solving abilities of participants in the Dirac notation with those where the Dirac notation is accompanied by \acrshort{cn} or \acrshort{dcn}.
-In addition, we take into account the representational competence of the participants, more specifically, the conceptual competencies of representational and connectional understanding and the perceived cognitive load during tasks without and with visualization.
-Here, we refer to representational understanding instead of visual understanding (see \cite{rau2017conditions}), including the competency with complex numbers in mathematical symbolic notation.
-Because the supposed benefits, in addition to being likely learner-dependent, are also likely to be context-dependent, we investigate the effects of presenting a visualization in different contexts, that is, measurements, various unitary operations, and entanglement \& separability.
+Based on current educational research, we expect that the use of visualizations such as \acf{cn} and \acf{dcn} can leverage the known advantages of learning with \acf{mer} in \acf{qist} by constructing deeper understanding of entanglement and by complementing the mathematical-symbolic \ac{dn} by offering new strategies to predict the outcome of quantum gate operations.
+In this study, we take the first step in the design and validation of test items that can be used to verify this expectation by comparing the task-solving abilities on items presented in \ac{dn} with those in which \ac{dn} is accompanied by \ac{cn} or \ac{dcn}.
+Such tests should take into account the representational competence of the participants.
+This competence is divided into conceptual competencies related to visual and connectional understanding and the perceived cognitive load during tasks without and with visualization~\cite{rau2017conditions}.
+Here, we refer to representational understanding instead of visual understanding, including competence with complex numbers in mathematical-symbolic notation.
+It is not clear whether this is an adequate generalization, namely, whether Rau's construct of representational competence adapted to incorporating representations beyond those that are purely graphical still predicts performance increases.
+In this work, we focus on conceptual competencies rather than perceptual or meta-representational competencies for two reasons: we discard perceptual competencies for practical reasons, as it is unclear how to measure the fluency or efficiency described by Rau independently of the accuracy of solving the questions.
+Efficiency is conceived as performance over effort, and there are multiple possible ways to define both~\cite{HOFFMAN21012010}, while accuracy should also be part of this metric.
+As the representations used in this work do not differ in level of abstraction or in the information presented, we see meta-representational competencies as less important for solving the given problems.
+In the framework used, we remain with competencies involving connecting representations and understanding their functioning.

-We formulate the following research questions. \begin{enumerate} \item In what contexts does incorporating \acrshort{cn} and \acrshort{dcn} support students' answer correctness and time taken in task solving on quantum operations and entanglement? \item How does the inclusion of the visualizations affect cognitive load? \item How are performance and cognitive load affected by representational and connectional understanding? \end{enumerate}
+Another point that is unclear is whether this framework holds in task solving as well as in learning.
+However, there is a strong argument that task-solving and learning share many similarities, except for differences in the decision-making phase~\cite{LINDNER201791}.